ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 <p style="margin-bottom:25px;margin-left:30px">
 <img src="figures/all-file-types.png" width="250"/> </p>

-**Any kind of file** can be uploaded to Dataverse, but extra functionality is supported for some filetypes:
+**Any kind of file** can be uploaded to Borealis, but extra functionality is supported for some file types:

 ## Tabular data
 {: .no_toc}

-Tabular data (Stata, SPSS, Excel, R, & CS) is <b>normalized to .tab</b> format on upload--a non-proprietary archival format that a variety of programs can read.
+Tabular data (Stata, SPSS, Excel, R, & CS) is <b>normalized to .tab</b> format on upload, as it is a non-proprietary archival format that a variety of programs can read.

 Normalization is important for long-term preservation of digital data.
 The deposited files can be downloaded in multiple formats, but always including the original.
 {: .note}

-In Dataverse, tabular normalization also allows you to perform statistical data exploration and visualization *right in your browser*.
+In Borealis, tabular normalization also allows you to perform statistical data exploration and visualization *right in your browser*.
 Click the `Data Explore` button to see what it can do.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-download.png" width="600"/> </p>